ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     run.cmd

-this one runs a while (currently about 30 minutes for 179 scenarios).
+this one runs a while (currently about 1 hour and 25 minutes for 179 scenarios).
 It prints out the name of each file so you can see what's happening.

 ### commentStats.py